hcschuetz/todomvc-mobx-jsx/README.md

 git clone https://github.com/hcschuetz/todomvc-mobx-jsx
 cd todomvc-mobx-jsx
 npm install

+# Build the app which can be served by a static HTTP server:
+# (Goes to ./dist/)
-npm run build # creates a static app in ./dist/ npm run dev # to run a local dev server
+npm run build

+# Or run a dev server:
+npm run dev
 ```